uhlryk/react-context-ajax/README.md

 Remove one global header (for all request).
 For example after user logout we don't want to send token in header

 ### getRequest(options)
-Load data from the server using a HTTP GET request
+Load data from the server using a HTTP GET request.
+Return superagent request object.

 ### postRequest(options)
 Load data from the server using a HTTP POST request.
+Return superagent request object.

 ### putRequest(options)
-Load data from the server using a HTTP PUT request
+Load data from the server using a HTTP PUT request.
+Return superagent request object.

 ### deleteRequest(options)
-Load data from the server using a HTTP DELETE request
+Load data from the server using a HTTP DELETE request.
+Return superagent request object.

 ### available options for request methods